‘World’s Hottest Weather Girl’ Yanet Garcia Rocks Daisy Dukes As She Introduces Social Media To New Pup

 “OMG I love this photo so much,” one more chimed in.

-And this was not the first time that Yanet showed off her toned and tanned stems in some short daisy dukes.
+This was not the first time that Yanet showed off her toned and tanned stems in a similar outfit.
 Recently, The Inquisitr shared that Garcia showed off her dance moves in the hottest way possible.
 In a short video clip that was shared with her fans, the weather girl rocked a pair of insanely short Daisy Dukes and a matching white crop top.
 In the post, Garcia left nothing to the imagination as she flaunted her taut tummy and toned legs for fans.
 Yanet also rocked a pair of strappy high heels for the shot as she walked towards the camera and did a little dance.

 That post garnered 356,000 likes and upwards of 1,800 comments.